Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 Replacing with A-players shifts the culture from tolerance to aspiration.

-The ten moves that follow are not optional extras.
-They are the operating system of leadership and team performance.
+The ten moves that follow are not optional tactics.
+They are the operating system of effective leadership.
+Applied with rigour, they shift organisations away from firefighting and towards compounding execution, where momentum builds instead of leaking.

 1) Reset Clarity: Vision, Strategy, OKRs/Quarterly Targets